AdaCore/spark2014/docs/ug/goals.rst

 ==================

 GNATprove generates Verification Conditions (VCs) whose proof ensures that some property holds on the source program.
-Such VCs can be generated to ensure different high-level properties of the code, annotations and their combination.
+Such VCs are generated for functional properties expressed as annotations but also to ensure different high-level properties of the code described in the subsequent sections.

 .. _completeness of preconditions: